 10 Things to Do at The Rock Ranch

 The founder of Chick-fil-A, Truett Cathy, established The Rock Ranch, a 1,500-acre agritourism destination, to give kids a taste of farm life.
 On the working farm and cattle ranch, families can participate in dozens of hands-on activities.
+During the summer, don’t miss the 20th Celebrate America event or Fun in the Summer.
 Make a day, or an overnight trip, out of a visit.
 Here are 10 things to do when you go.
 Note: Some activities are seasonal and some require additional fees.

 Hop on the Train

 Tour the grounds by locomotive!
 Ride through the acreage and see the covered bridge, the zip line course, crops, animals, and plenty of pretty greenery.